At a Glance - Postulates and Theorems

 Unfortunately, we got a bit carried away with these postulates and now there are time zones and daylight savings time, which we also have to deal with.
 Still, you can say, "Let's catch a 7:00 movie," and others will understand you.
 That's because they share the same common assumptions (or postulates) about how time is measured.

-Finally, a theorem is some fact that's already been proved.
+Finally, a theorem is some fact that's already been proven.
 Since we've already shown it to be true, we can use it to show other things are true.
 This can be especially convenient when using the theorem saves you a lot of writing.

 We can use this idea to build even longer trains.